lifelib-dev/lifelib/makedocs/source/updates.rst

     Follow <a href="https://www.linkedin.com/company/lifelib" target="_blank">lifelib on LinkedIn</a>
     for more frequent updates.</p>

+* *19 August 2023:*
+  lifelib v0.9.2 is released.
+Now recent modelx models in lifelib are available as self-contained Python packages.
+  See :ref:`Release Notes<relnotes_v0.9.2>` for details.

 * *8 July 2023:*
   lifelib v0.9.1 is released.
   a new notebook, :doc:`/libraries/ifrs17a/template_example2` is added in :mod:`~ifrs17a`.